lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 ## Variables

-One of the most annoying kinds of variables is variables that give a false impression of the nature of the data they store.
+One of the most annoying types of variables are those that give a false impression of the nature of the data they store.

-The `requests` library is extremely popular among Python developers, and if you have ever been looking for something related to `requests`, you must have come across with something like this:
+The `requests` library is extremely popular among Python developers, and if you have ever looked for anything related to `requests`, you must have come across something like this:

 ```python
 import requests